 There you have it!

-Pilates is not only safe and effective, it’s also a sustainable way to live a healthy lifestyle.
+Pilates exercise is not only safe and effective, it’s also a sustainable way to live a healthy lifestyle.
 Most people who engage in regular Pilates sessions love it because they are enjoyable and relaxing at the same time.
-Those who wish to join group classes at school or in the workplace also prefer Pilates because it fosters camaraderie and closeness between individuals.
+Those who wish to join group classes at school or in the workplace also prefer Pilates workouts because they foster camaraderie and closeness between individual sports persons.
 If you’re looking for a fun and fit team building activity, give Pilates a try.